-Claudio, Rachel and Dario Cavilieri’s popular Italian restaurant is in a graceful Georgian building on Waterford’s Mall.
+Claudio, Rachel and Dario Cavaliere’s popular Italian restaurant is in a graceful Georgian building on Waterford’s Mall.

 Good coffee to finish, and an agreeably reasonable bill.
 [The old Palma is now called the Espresso and serves pizzas and pasta; Azzurro at The Ship, Dunmore East, is a sister restaurant (see entry).]